JHS Svendgaard Laboratories Ltd Management Discussions.

 JHS appreciates and encourages a robust two-way communication with its stakeholders.
 JHS always believe in maintaining open, honest and clear communication with its stakeholders.
 JHS has mapped its internal and external stakeholders in a structured way, and carries out engagement programs with them on a regular and ongoing basis.
 Currently, around 55.83% of the Companys equity are being held publicly and traded on stock exchanges.
 JHS endeavours to disseminate accurate, transparent and timely information to all its stakeholders.

 RISK AND CONCERNS

-JHS aims to foster a risk-aware culture by adopting an integrated approach towards e3ective risk management.
+JHS aims to foster a risk-aware culture by adopting an integrated approach towards effective risk management.
 Its philosophy of risk management is underpinned by identifying, assessing, measuring and monitoring risks on an ongoing basis.
 The Company has an independent and dedicated risk management structure with clear goals compatible with the Companys vision and strategy.
 The risk management department is guided by well-established policies and procedures that are continuously benchmarked with national and global best-practices.

 Statements in this Management and discussion and Analysis describing the JHSs objectives, projections, estimates and expectations might be construed as forward looking statement within the meaning of applicable laws and regulations.
 Actual results may di3er substantially or materially from those expressed or implied.
-Important developments that could a3ect the Company operations include a downward trend in the Oral Care Industry, rise in input costs, exchange rate fluctuation and significant changes in political and economic environment, environment standards, tax laws, litigations and labour relations.
+Important developments that could affect the Company operations include a downward trend in the Oral Care Industry, rise in input costs, exchange rate fluctuation and significant changes in political and economic environment, environment standards, tax laws, litigations and labour relations.